| RAID Data RecoveryRAID Rebuilding With

 these levels require at least 4 hard drives to implement.
 Let's

+look at RAID 0+1 first.
 This combination uses RAID 0 for it's high performance and RAID

 1 for it's high fault tolerance.
 I actually mentioned this level